SEAN: December begins, and that can only mean one thing: More piles of manga.

 MICHELLE: I find that I would kind of love for that to happen.

-MELINDA: Sometimes the stroll is a bit too leisurely.
+MJ: Sometimes the stroll is a bit too leisurely.

 ANNA: I liked the first volume of this more than I expected to, but I don’t think I’ll be investing in reading more of the series.
 I think it might be good for younger teens though, and series like that are always welcome.